 Mealtime can be something that gets easily overlooked or rushed, but doing so could potentially make things harder for you in the long run.
 Set aside at least 30 minutes for lunch, and be sure to serve healthy, filling foods to help curb hunger and avoid the need for more afternoon snack breaks.

-With e-learning in place, kids of all ages are spending more time on their devices.
-And even though it’s for a good cause, when you stack that with their regular usage it can add up to an awful lot of screen time.
+Online learning can mean spending more time on devices.
+When you stack the time they spend on the computer or tablet for school with their regular usage it can add up to an awful lot of screen time.
 Take a look at your kid’s daily activity, and make sure to set a reasonable limit.

-Putting even just a few of these tips for homeschooling into practice is a great first step towards finding balance in your new routine.
-Give yourself credit for all the hard work that you've done, and remember that we’re all in this together.
+Putting even just a few of these tips for homeschooling into practice is a great first step towards finding balance in your routine.
 With a little patience and creativity, we're sure you’ll learn how to homeschool in a way that works for you and your family.